khushpanchal/Ketch/README.md

 # Why use Ketch

 - Ketch can download any type of file. (jpg, png, gif, mp4, mp3, pdf, apk and many more)
-- Ketch guarantees file download unless cancelled explicitly or download is failed.
+- Ketch guarantees file download unless canceled explicitly or download is failed.
-- Ketch provide all download info including speed, file size, progress.
+- Ketch provides all download info including speed, file size, progress.
-- Ketch provide option to pause, resume, cancel, retry and delete the download file.
+- Ketch provides option to pause, resume, cancel, retry and delete the download file.
-- Ketch provide option to observe download items (or single download item) as Flow.
+- Ketch provides option to observe download items (or single download item) as Flow.
 - Ketch can download multiple files in parallel.
-- Ketch support large file downloads.
+- Ketch supports large file downloads.
-- Ketch provide various customisation including custom timeout and custom notification.
+- Ketch provides various customisation including custom timeout, custom okhttp client and custom notification.
 - Ketch is simple and very easy to use.
 - Ketch provide notification for each download providing download info (speed, time left, total size, progress).
 - Ketch includes option to pause, resume, retry and cancel download from notification.